braddmg/Plasmidome-analysis/README.md

-# Pipeline for plasmidome analysis
+# Pipeline for plasmidomic analyses
 This pipeline analyzes plasmid sequences to uncover their functional characteristics and genomic relationships.
-It was used in the publication: [Unraveling the plasmidome of Helicobacter pylori: an unexplored source of potential pathogenicity](https://www.biorxiv.org/content/10.1101/2025.01.06.631533v1)
+It was used in the publication: [Unraveling the plasmidome of Helicobacter pylori: an unexplored source of potential pathogenicity](https://www.biorxiv.org/content/10.1101/2025.01.06.631533v1).

 ## MobMess networks
 Using MobMess, plasmid networks are generated and classified into backbone, compound, fragment, and maximal clusters.
 For more information about MobMess see the [Paper](https://www.nature.com/articles/s41564-024-01610-3):